JeffersonLab/ersap-cpp/README.md

 [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/downloads)
 and [ZeroMQ](http://zeromq.org/intro:get-the-software).

-xMsg is bundled with ERSAP and it will be built automatically.
+xMsg is bundled with ERSAP, and it will be built automatically.

 #### Ubuntu 18.04 and 20.04